Djspac3/random-bookmarklets/README.md

 ## files
 - manger.style.css
-    just the manager.js's actual formating its just so it can be easily edited without editing a giant unreadable not formated string
+    just the manager.js's actual formating its just so it can be easily edited a giant unreadable string **this has to manualy be minified and copyed**
+    why: im too lazy/unknowledgeable to make a script for it

+-

 ### the license
 i just used what one github recommended https://choosealicense.com/